devsecopsbiz/cookbook/README.md

 <a name="PBI"></a>
 # Lab: Connect Azure DevOps to Power BI

 In this lab, we'll show you how to create a custom Analytics view for active bugs and then generate a Power BI report based on that view.
-You'll learn how to filter the Analytics view, create a trend chart, as well as a card showing the current count of active bugs.
+You'll learn how to filter the Analytics view, create a trend chart, as well as a card showing the current count of approved bugs.

  Using Power BI connected to Analytics views, you can create reports on your work items.
 Reports can show your current work data and also historical revisions of the work items.